Turmeric Supplement Benefits: More Than Inflammation Support

 Turmeric Curcumin Supplement

-Preliminary research shows that individuals with metabolic syndrome or prediabetes who take turmeric long term may have a lower chance of advancing to diabetes†.
+Preliminary research shows that individuals with metabolic syndrome or prediabetes who take turmeric long-term may have a lower chance of advancing to diabetes†.
 Curcumin may help lower blood sugar and increase insulin levels in healthy individuals after eating†.
-A study of 15 healthy young adults (average age 26 years) found that turmeric taken before eating reduced the increase in blood sugar by 61 percent and insulin levels by 26 percent compared with a placebo†.
+A study of 15 healthy young adults (average age 26 years) found that turmeric taken before meals reduced the postprandial rise in blood glucose by 61 percent and insulin levels by 26 percent compared with a placebo†.
 The same researchers also conducted a 90-day study of 29 adults (average age 52) with insulin resistance and found that supplementation reduced insulin resistance compared to placebo†.

 Turmeric may increase brain-derived neurotrophic factor (BDNF) levels, which supports the formation of new neurons and could play a role in maintaining cognitive function†.
 Curcumin may help support healthy serotonin and dopamine levels, which are important for mood regulation†.